Keyaira Sutton, WalletHub Analyst

 @keykey

-- Get a secured credit card: Most secured cards, including the Bank of America Custom Cash Secured Card and the U.S. Bank Cash+® Visa® Secured Card allow you to add a 1,000 security deposit, which will serve as your credit limit.
-Also, the deposit is fully refundable when you close the account in good standing.
+Most secured cards, including the Bank of America Custom Cash Secured Card and the U.S. Bank Cash+® Visa® Secured Card, allow you to add a $1,000 security deposit, which will serve as your credit limit.
+The deposit is fully refundable when you close the account in good standing.
 Most secured cards also come with $0 annual fees.

 If you’re not in need of emergency money, and your focus is more on building your credit, you should get a secured credit card.
 Your limit on a secured card is as high as your initial deposit in most cases.
 Alternatively, you can also look at ways to increase your credit limit after you get approved for a card.
 After several months of responsible credit card use, you can request a higher credit limit yourself, or you might even be offered an automatic increase by the issuer.